 Practice administrative skills and clinical skills in a medical clinic/physician office setting.
 Department permission required.

-- Identify, administer, and document medications based on usage outcomes, side effects and according to the principles of the 6 rights in a clinical setting.
+- Identify, administer, and document medications based on usage outcomes, side effects and according to the principles of safe medication administration in a clinical setting.

-- Collect, process, and test diagnostic specimens and document follow-up on results in a clinical setting.
+- Collect, process, and test diagnostic specimens and document follow-up results in a clinical setting.

-- Apply current up-to-date quality control and safety principles in the workplace.
+- Apply current up-to-date quality control and safety practices in the workplace.

-- Effectively apply verbal, nonverbal and written communication principles and skills in the workplace.
+- Apply verbal, nonverbal and written communications principles and skills in the workplace.

-- Maintain ethical standards and confidentiality for patient privacy and practice integrity.
+- Maintain ethical standards and confidentiality for patient privacy practice.